 We are often asked which products we use in the cattery.
 Below is a list of items that we have used personally.
-With the exception of the food that we recommend, 5280 receives no compensation for the recommendation or sale of any of these products.
+With the exception of the food that we recommend and Litter Robots, 5280 receives no compensation for the recommendation or sale of any of these products.

 We wean all of our babies to Royal Canin Mother & Babycat dry kibble.
 We love this food because not only is it nutritionally sound, the kibble size is small and easy for our new eaters to manage.